ismms-himc/cellranger-aws-pipeline-docs/README.md

     }
   ```

-# 3. Build Stack using Cloudformation
+# 3. Build Stack using Cloudformation (optional)
 The following AWS CLI commands can be used to create and update the cloudformation stack on AWS.
+Nick has already done this so this is optional.

 ### Create the `cellranger-job` stack
 Creat the stack using the `cf_cellranger.json` cloudformation: